NTX-McGill/NeuroTechX-McGill-2021/signal/README.md

 <!-- ![alt text](./figures/XXX.png) -->

 ### Remarks
-* predict.py takes live streamed EEG data and outputs a predited letter
+* `predict.py` takes live streamed EEG data and outputs a predited letter
-* standard_CCA.py contains code for the CCA algorithm used for inference (other CCA files are not used in production)
+* `standard_CCA.py` contains code for the CCA algorithm used for inference (other CCA files are not used in production)
-* Experiments_scripts contain supplemental experiments and investigations, including code profiling, RMS-rejection, and building a template
+* `Experiments_scripts/` contain supplemental experiments and investigations, including code profiling, RMS-rejection, and building a template
-* eyeblink contains a computer vision program to detect blinks and double blinks to erase characters (currently unused)
+* `eyeblink/` contains a computer vision program to detect blinks and double blinks to erase characters (currently unused)